Strawberry Sauce (Topping)

 How to make it your own

-- You can adjust the amount of sugar to suit your preferences, making it easy to enjoy this sauce without all the sugar.
+- Add less sugar.
+You can adjust the amount of sugar to suit your preferences, making it easy to enjoy this sauce more lightly sweetened.

-- This sauce can also be sweetened with honey or coconut sugar if you prefer to skip the granulated sugar.
+- Substitute a natural sweetener.
+This sauce can also be sweetened with honey or coconut sugar if you prefer to skip the granulated sugar.

-- Once your cooked sauce has cooled completely, you can add a handful of chopped fresh strawberries when you’re ready to serve the sauce.
+- Add fresh strawberries after the sauce is cooked.
+Once your cooked sauce has cooled completely, you can add a handful of chopped fresh strawberries when you’re ready to serve the sauce.

-- This sauce is great when paired with walnuts.
-After topping your dish with this strawberry sauce, toss a few chopped walnuts over top.
+- Pair it with walnuts.
+This sauce is great when paired with walnuts.
+After topping your dish with this strawberry sauce, toss toasted chopped walnuts over top.

 By using this recipe, you can easily make strawberry sauce from scratch by cooking down strawberries, sugar, cornstarch, and water.
 A touch of lemon juice brightens the flavors.